kescobo/Airtable.jl/docs/src/interface.md

 Notice that the return value is an [`AirRecord`](@ref).
 It can be useful to hold onto this, since it contains the unique identifier.
-You can also pass a vector of `NamedTuple`s to create multiple records.
+You can also pass a vector of `NamedTuple`s to create multiple records (`post!` will automatically limit 10 records at a time, in compliance with the Airtable API).

 See the [note about rate limits](@ref ratelimit).